Water Chemistry Water Chemistry — Can Pool Chlorine Hurt Your Eyes? Complete Safety Guide

 Chloramines are much more irritating to eyes and mucous membranes than free chlorine.
 This explains why some pools with 'proper' chlorine levels still cause significant eye irritation - they likely have high combined chlorine levels that need addressing through shock treatment.

-Types of Eye Damage from Chlorine
+Types of Eye Irritation

 Dangerous Chlorine Levels for Eyes